-Grenada’s Growth and Poverty Reduction Strategy (GPRS), 2014-2018, encouraged the development of competitiveness with equity though the promotion of accessible and relevant education and vocational training and the improvement of education for competency based learning.
+Grenada’s 2014–18 Growth and Poverty Reduction Strategy encouraged the development of competitiveness with equity though the promotion of accessible and relevant education and vocational training and the improvement of education for competency-based learning.

-Grenada is a member of the Organisation of the Eastern Caribbean States (OECS).
-The 2012-2021 education strategy guides the educational directions and priorities of its members and provides a framework for Member States to align their national strategies and plans.
-The Strategy recognises that there has been significant progress in some OECS States in implementing universal early childhood education and achieving universal primary and secondary education enrolment, but key areas of concern remain.
-These include the fact that inequality has become more obvious and in some areas the most disadvantaged economically and socially may not be enjoying the benefits of the education system, inadequacies in access at the pre-primary and tertiary levels and the fact that gender disparities in performance are evident at all levels.
+Grenada is a member of the Organisation of Eastern Caribbean States (OECS).
+The OECS’s 2012–21 education strategy guides the education directions and priorities of its members and provides a framework for Member States to align their national strategies and plans.
+The strategy recognizes that there has been significant progress in some OECS States in implementing universal early childhood education and achieving universal primary and secondary education enrolment, but key areas of concern remain.
+These include the fact that inequality has become more obvious and in some areas the most disadvantaged economically and socially may not be enjoying the benefits of the education system; inadequacies in access at the pre-primary and tertiary levels; and the fact that gender disparities in performance are evident at all levels.

-Grenada ratified the Convention on the Rights of Persons with Disabilities in 2014.
-However, according to UNICEF it has not yet enacted provisions of the Convection and still has no law that explicitly prohibits discrimination against persons with disabilities.
+Grenada ratified the United Nations Convention on the Rights of Persons with Disabilities in 2014.
+However, according to UNICEF, it has not yet enacted provisions of the convection and still has no law that explicitly prohibits discrimination against persons with disabilities.

-During a Special Education Conference of Teachers that took place in 2014, the Ministry of Education and Human Resource Development outlined four key policy initiatives aimed at improving Special Education in Granada.
+During a Special Education Conference of Teachers in 2014, the Ministry of Education and Human Resource Development outlined four key policy initiatives aimed at improving special education in Grenada.
 These included:

-- Providing appropriate learning tools for delivery of the curriculum, including ICTs
+- Providing appropriate learning tools for delivery of the curriculum, including ICT

 - Providing and upgrading facilitates on all special needs institutions

-The Special Education Desk (SEND) Programme aimed at “pulling slow children out of the regular schools, giving them one-on-one attention, and then reincorporating them into the regular classroom”.
-In 2014, it counted with the participation of 11 schools and focused on providing support, particularly at an early age.
+The Special Education Desk Programme aimed at ‘pulling slow children out of the regular schools, giving them one-on-one attention, and then reincorporating them into the regular classroom’.
+In 2014, it counted the participation of 11 schools and focused on providing support, particularly at an early age.

-Some special schools and institutions participated in the Caribbean Primary Exit Assessment (CPEA) in 2018 and achieved outstanding results.
-Special schools have provided tailored assistance to students to allow them to achieve their full potential and make use of resources such as assistive technologies.
+Some special schools and institutions participated in the Caribbean Primary Exit Assessment in 2018 and achieved outstanding results.
+Special schools have provided tailored assistance to students to allow them to achieve their full potential and make use of resources, such as assistive technologies.

-The Strategic Plan for Educational Enhancement and Development for 2006-2015 (SPEED II) recognised that many pupils are failing in the system or being failed by the system such as boys and special needs students.
-The Plan encouraged access to and participation in education for all children, including children with SEN. It encouraged mobilising resources to “address children’s social deficiencies to obviate and minimise at-risk realities such as truancy and special needs conditions which can be prevented by early detection and treatment.”
+The SPEED II recognized that many pupils are failing in the system or being failed by the system, such as boys and special needs students.
+The plan encouraged access to and participation in education for all children, including children with special education needs.
+It encouraged mobilizing resources to ‘address children’s social deficiencies to obviate and minimise at-risk realities such as truancy and special needs conditions which can be prevented by early detection and treatment.’

-According to UNICEF’s Situation Analysis of Children in Grenada (2017), Grenada is one of the few countries in the region to prioritise a small percentage of funding for special education .
+According to UNICEF’s Situation Analysis of Children in Grenada, Grenada is one of the few countries in the region to prioritize a small percentage of funding for special education .
 Nevertheless, the education of children with disabilities remains a serious problem in terms of removing the stigma facing those who are mainstreamed in the public school system.
-Another big challenge has to do with extending educational opportunities to children with disabilities in rural areas who remain out of school.
+Another major challenge has to do with extending education opportunities to children with disabilities in rural areas who remain out of school.

 Grenada ratified the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) in 1990.
-In the Concluding observations for Grenada (2012), the Committee of the CEDAW expressed its concern for “the persistence of structural and other barriers to quality education for girls and young women, including early pregnancy and teenage motherhood and societal attitudes, resulting in a higher drop-out rate for girls in secondary education.”
+In the 2012 concluding observations for Grenada, the Committee of the CEDAW expressed its concern for ‘the persistence of structural and other barriers to quality education for girls and young women, including early pregnancy and teenage motherhood and societal attitudes, resulting in a higher drop-out rate for girls in secondary education.’

-The Gender Equality Policy and Action Plan 2014-2024 prepared by the Ministry of Social Development and Housing was approved by the Cabinet of Grenada on June 2014.
+The 2014–24 Gender Equality Policy and Action Plan prepared by the Ministry of Social Development and Housing was approved by the Cabinet of Grenada on June 2014.
 The policy includes special measures to address male gender gaps in education as there is a significant higher repetition rate and drop-out rate among boys in primary and secondary schools.
-Some of the education related measures included the commitment from the government to promote gender equal access to education and training programmes, including in non-traditional fields, without regard to gender, class, geography (urban/rural), age and other social factors and to combat and reduce gender-based violence in public education.
+Some of the education-related measures included the commitment from the government to promote gender-equal access to education and training programmes, including in non-traditional fields, without regard to gender, class, geography (urban/rural), age and other social factors, and to combat and reduce gender-based violence in public education.

-According to Grenada’s Growth and Poverty Reduction Strategy (GPRS), 2014-2018, government and non-governmental agencies have been actively involved in the promotion of gender equality and women empowerment.
-“Parity among males and females in education has therefore been achieved and at present, female enrolment at all levels (primary, secondary, and tertiary) exceeds that of males.”
-Mainstreaming gender and developing policy interventions to support gender equality are some of the objectives of the GPRS.
+According to the 2014–18 Growth and Poverty Reduction Strategy, government and non-government agencies have been actively involved in the promotion of gender equality and women’s empowerment: ‘Parity among males and females in education has therefore been achieved and at present, female enrolment at all levels (primary, secondary, and tertiary) exceeds that of males.’
+Mainstreaming gender and developing policy interventions to support gender equality are among the objectives of the strategy.

 People living in rural or remote areas

 The Archipelago of Grenada comprises three main islands, Grenada, Carriacou and Petit Martinique, and about 600 mostly uninhabited small islets.
-Grenada is the largest of the three islands where most of the school services are located.
-57% of the population reside in the in the parishes of St George and St Andrew.
+Grenada is the largest of the three islands and where most of the school services are located; 57% of the population reside in the in the parishes of Saint George’s and Saint Andrew’s.

-Grenada’s Growth and Poverty Reduction Strategy (GPRS), 2014-2018, considers that delivering high quality primary education is an important foundation for economic growth.
-It promoted the incorporation of a school feeding program at schools across the country to ensure that every child is properly nourished and ready to receive instruction.
+The 2014–18 Growth and Poverty Reduction Strategy considers that delivering high-quality primary education is an important foundation for economic growth.
+It promoted the incorporation of a school feeding programme at schools across the country to ensure that every child is properly nourished and ready to receive instruction.

-In order to encourage access to post-secondary and tertiary education for students from poor households, the GPRS encouraged ensuring accessible education at TAMCC regardless of socio-economic constraints and providing scholarships to economically disadvantaged students based on transparent criteria.
+In order to encourage access to post-secondary and tertiary education for students from poor households, the strategy encouraged ensuring accessible education at T.A.
+Marryshow Community College regardless of socio-economic constraints and providing scholarships to economically disadvantaged students based on transparent criteria.

-According to the Situation Analysis of Children in Grenada published by UNICEF in 2017, of all ministries, education received the largest amount of national recurrent and capital budgets in 2012–2013 (12.4%) and in 2016 (10%).
+According to UNICEF’s Situation Analysis of Children in Grenada, of all ministries, education received the largest amount of national recurrent and capital budgets in 2012–13 (12.4%) and in 2016 (10%).
 Despite this high investment in education, poor children are disproportionally disadvantaged, particularly in families with more than one child attending school.

 Grenada is one of the more progressive OECS members in terms of the legal framework for child protection.
 A Juvenile Justice Bill was approved in 2012.
 According to UNICEF, the newly constructed Bacolet Juvenile Rehabilitation Centre is a secure facility for the treatment and rehabilitation of boys and girls aged 12–18.

-The Ministry has several units, some of these include:
+The Ministry of Education has several units, including:

-- Curriculum Development Department: in charge of curriculum development for primary and secondary schools, and for monitoring the implementation of the curriculum and to train teachers in the application of the curricula and new learning materials
+- Curriculum Development Department: in charge of curriculum development for primary and secondary schools, monitoring the implementation of the curriculum and training teachers in the application of the curricula and new learning materials.

-- Information Technology Unit: is in charge of providing training and support (both technical and pedagogical) in the school computerisation program
+- Information Technology Unit: in charge of providing training and support (both technical and pedagogical) in the school computerization programme.

-- Project Management Unit: is responsible for implementation of the World Bank financed Basic Education Reform Project and of ensuring the maintenance of all school facilities.
+- Project Management Unit: responsible for implementation of the World Bank-financed Basic Education Reform Project and of ensuring the maintenance of all school facilities.

-- Student Support Services Unit: provides essential services and student development programmes, to help each student achieve their full potential, by removing barriers to these services and programs, and ensuring their retention and graduation from one academic stream, to another.
+- Student Support Services Unit: provides essential services and student development programmes to help each student achieve their full potential by removing barriers to these services and programmes and ensuring their retention and graduation from one academic stream to another.

 Infrastructure and services

-The Strategic Plan for Educational Enhancement and Development for 2006-2015 (SPEED II) promoted the improvement in the quality of the physical infrastructure to improve the quality of teaching and learning at all levels.
+The SPEED II promoted the improvement in the quality of the physical infrastructure to improve the quality of teaching and learning at all levels.

-Grenada’s Growth and Poverty Reduction Strategy (GPRS), 2014-2018, committed to “repairing and/or renovating all the nation’s primary schools, including upgrading and equipping schools with proper facilities for teaching and learning in ICT and the sciences to improve structures and facilities.”
-At the secondary level, the Strategy sought to improve the physical structures and facilities of secondary schools by reviewing and updating those in critical need of repair.
+The 2014–18 Growth and Poverty Reduction Strategy committed to ‘repairing and/or renovating all the nation’s primary schools, including upgrading and equipping schools with proper facilities for teaching and learning in ICT and the sciences to improve structures and facilities.’
+At the secondary level, the strategy sought to improve the physical structures and facilities of secondary schools by reviewing and updating those in critical need of repair.

-According to UNICEF’s Situation Analysis of Children in Grenada (2017), the government has struggled with improving the shortage of qualified teachers for decades.
+According to UNICEF’s Situation Analysis of Children in Grenada, the government has struggled with improving the shortage of qualified teachers for decades.

-According to the Strategic Plan for Educational Enhancement and Development for 2006-2015 (SPEED II), the “quality of teaching and learning leaves much to be desired at both primary and secondary level”.
+According to the SPEED II, the ‘quality of teaching and learning leaves much to be desired at both primary and secondary level’.
 One of its objectives was to develop a teacher-centred professional development and support strategy to improve teacher services in the country.
-To achieve this, SPEED II sought to provide relevant pre-service training and in-service training leading to a fully qualified preprimary to secondary teaching staff and trained graduate for tertiary.
-In addition, it sought to establish define and institutionalise a multi-level career path with a clearly defined promotion policy based on equity and merit.
+To achieve this, SPEED II sought to provide relevant pre-service training and in-service training leading to a fully qualified pre-primary to secondary teaching staff and train graduates for tertiary education.
+In addition, it sought to establish, define and institutionalize a multilevel career path with a clearly defined promotion policy based on equity and merit.

-Grenada’s Growth and Poverty Reduction Strategy (GPRS), 2014-2018, included in its objectives to improve the quality of teaching and learning environments by “improving Teachers’ Quality Management and Motivation, including exploring ways to enhance remuneration packages and conditions of service for all teachers at all levels”.
-However, there is no specific measure to teacher training for inclusive education.
+The 2014–18 Growth and Poverty Reduction Strategy included in its objectives to improve the quality of teaching and learning environments by ‘improving Teachers’ Quality Management and Motivation, including exploring ways to enhance remuneration packages and conditions of service for all teachers at all levels’.
+However, there is no specific measure for teacher training on inclusive education.